null

 • Certifications: FCC and carrier preapproval (no operating license required)

-The weBoost Office 100 and Office 100 are both capable amplifiers that work on the major frequencies that will continue to be the backbone of cellular service for many years to come.
-They both operate at the maximum possible gain permitted by the FCC and are available in the two popular impedance/connector/cable types used by installers of commercial cellular amplifiers.
+The weBoost Office 100, Office 200, and Office 300 Installed are all capable amplifiers that work on the major frequencies that will continue to be the backbone of cellular service for many years to come.
+They operate at the maximum possible gain permitted by the FCC.

 Where they differ